 Citations of ‘unpublished data’ and ‘S. A. Waksman, personal communication’ should be written in the text parenthetically.
-Abstracts may be cited only if they are the sole sources, and must be identified in the reference list as ‘(Abstract)’.
+Abstracts may be cited only if they are the sole sources and must be identified in the reference list as ‘(Abstract)’.
 Manuscripts that have been accepted for publication but are not yet published must be identified in the reference list as ‘in press’.
 Written proof for ‘personal communication’ and preprint for ‘in press’ may be requested for review.

-Please supply the supplementary information via our online submission and review system with Scholar One Manuscript Central (http://mc.manuscriptcentral.com/aja), in an acceptable file format (see below).
-Authors should:
+Please supply the supplementary information via our online submission system with ScholarOne Manuscript Central (http://mc.manuscriptcentral.com/aja), in an acceptable file format (see below).

 Quick Time files (.mov)